Updated 2nd December 2021.

 - You will need a negative test result from a PCR test no earlier than 72 hours before entering Chile.

 - You will be tested again on arrival, prior to going into quarantine.

 Costs of Travel:

-You may be charged for the costs relating to PCR tests, transfer, quarantine hotel and transitory hotel before you board your flight to Chile.
+You may be charged for the costs relating to PCR tests, transfers and quarantine before entering Chile.
 This tends to happen when you’re completing the ‘Pasaporte Sanitario’ form or when you arrive in the country.